 Employees of companies which perform activities that generate corporate income are entitled to participate in the profits of the company, provided the company has more than 20 employees and they are subject to the labor regime for private company employees.
 Employees share the profits of the company through the distribution of a percentage of the company's net income before taxes.
 The percentage is 10% for fishing, telecommunications and industrial companies; 8% for mining, wholesale, retail and restaurants; and 5% for other activities.
 To calculate profit sharing, the employer must consider the days of maternity leave as actually worked, both prenatal and postnatal.
 Employees in the agricultural sector participate in 5% of the profits of their respective companies during the years 2021 to 2023; 7.5% of profits during the years 2024 to 2026 and 10% of profits from 2027 onwards.

+Foreign investment considerations Corporate considerations Labor legislation Foreign trade

+Tax system Mining chapter

-Social Security and Pension Fund Contributions
+ESG (Environmental.
+Social and Governance)

+PwC's global Network and services
-Social security health contributions (EsSalud):

-Employers must make a contribution for all their employees, including foreign employees registered on the payroll, based on the total monthly compensation, including compensation in kind, with certain exceptions such as profit sharing payments and extraordinary bonuses.
+Social Security and Pension Fund Contributions Social security health contributions (EsSalud): Employers must make a contribution for all their employees, including foreign employees registered on the payroll, based on the total monthly compensation, including compensation in kind, with certain exceptions such as profit sharing payments and extraordinary bonuses.
 The rate of this contribution is 9% of the employee's compensation.

-National and Private Pension fund contributions (ONP/AFP):

-The contribution for the National Pension System is 13% of the employee's compensation, and the contribution for the Private Pension System is 10% of the employee's compensation, plus commission for the pension fund administration and insurance premiums for handicap and burial coverage.

-National Service for Training on Industrial Work (SENATI):

-Individuals or legal entities that develop industrial activities included in Category D of the "International Standard Industrial Classification of all Economic Activities (CIIU)" are obliged to make contributions to SENATI, paying a percentage of 0.75% over all remunerations paid to the workers dedicated to such activities.
+National and Private Pension fund contributions (ONP/AFP): The contribution for the National Pension System is 13% of the employee's compensation, and the contribution for the Private Pension System is 10% of the employee's compensation, plus commission for the pension fund administration and insurance premiums for handicap and burial coverage.
+National Service for Training on Industrial Work (SENATI): Individuals or legal entities that develop industrial activities included in Category D of the "International Standard Industrial Classification of all Economic Activities (CIIU)" are obliged to make contributions to SENATI, paying a percentage of 0.75% over all remunerations paid to the employees dedicated to such activities.
 Please, consider that additional contributions may vary depending on the type of industry.
+Foreign investment considerations Corporate considerations Labor legislation Foreign trade Tax system Mining chapter